elisiariocouto/jsonschema-markdown/README.md

 Can be used as a command line tool or as a library.

 Easy to use in CI/CD pipelines, as a Docker image is available.

+> **Note:** This project follows [CalVer](https://calver.org) (YYYY.MM.MICRO) versioning and maintains backward compatibility whenever possible.
+New features and enhancements are always encouraged!

 ## Installation